 This collaborative project between mid-water trawl fishermen , Rhode Island bottom trawl fishermen, the Massachusetts Division of Marine Fisheries, and SMAST seeks to reduce river herring and shad bycatch independent of management action; aiding in the effort to rebuild river herring and providing fishermen with a tool to avoid area closures.

 The project involves increasing portside sampling , a near real-time information system on the location bycatch events, and testing if oceanographic features can be used to indicate areas with a high probability of bycatch.
 The project was started in 2010, with funding from the National Fish and Wildlife foundation.
-It is now sustained by The Nature Conservancy and the Atlantic herring RSA program.
+It is now sustained by The Nature Conservancy and the Atlantic herring Research Set Aside (RSA) program.

 Past Avoidance System Results